ArchipelagoMW/Archipelago/WebHostLib/static/assets/faq/faq_en.md

 You may also find developer documentation in the `docs` folder:
 [/docs Folder in Archipelago Code](https://github.com/ArchipelagoMW/Archipelago/tree/main/docs).

-If you have more questions, feel free to ask in the **#archipelago-dev** channel on our Discord.
+If you have more questions, feel free to ask in the **#ap-world-dev** channel on our Discord.